sistla-gautam/second-brain/1Projects/The Final Manuscript/Stage 2/Physical Evidence (updated).md

 ### **EVIDENCE #9: MANUSCRIPT COPY**

 - **Location**: Found in from Daniel Brooks' briefcase
-- **Details**: Found a copy of the manuscript of "The Perfect Murder"
+- **Details**: Found a copy of the manuscript of "The Perfect Murder" in the briefcase of Daniel Brooks

 ---